FabSwingers.com

 Yeah, I know you're right...
 It annoys me that the government ( won't mention who) made such huge cut backs in social treatment.
 The ripple effect is massive and will take years to recover, if it ever does 😔

-By *ries AngelWoman 5 weeks ago
+By *ries AngelWoman over a year ago

 When I was going through my divorce my gp wanted to put me on it and I took it for over a week but for me I didn’t like the detachment feeling…

-By *ynamite500Man 5 weeks ago
+By *ynamite500Man over a year ago

 Angus